-ECHO supports children and young people with heart conditions and their families, who have been treated by Evelina London, Royal Brompton and Harefield and their networks of local community hospitals.
+ECHO supports families affected by children’s heart conditions, who have been treated by Evelina London, Royal Brompton and Harefield and their networks of specialist local hospitals.

 ECHO connects the children’s heart community by bringing together children and young people with heart conditions, their families and medical professionals.
 It is a community of shared experience and understanding.